ylindesign/ActivityCenter/README.md

 ![Logout](screenshots/DojoActivity_13_1870x975_Logout.png?raw=true "Logout")

-#Room for Improvement
+# Room for Improvement
-• In the tight time frame, I couldn't optimize my error messages as I would have liked.
+1. In the tight time frame, I couldn't optimize my error messages as I would have liked.
 The form erases user input after a failed submit.
-I tackled this issue in another project <Will Insert Link Here Once on GitHub>.
+I tackled this issue in another project //Will Insert Link Here Once on GitHub.
-• Cannot make an event on the same day.
+2. Cannot make an event on the same day.
 But who makes last minute plans these days?
-• Should show Active page on the Nav Bar.
+3. Should show Active page on the Nav Bar.
-• Better UI/UX.
+4. Better UI/UX.